 When it comes to the temperature of your bedroom the best selection would fall under the “Goldilocks rule”, which is “just right.”
 If the room is too hot you will find yourself tossing and turning attempting to find a comfortable position and if it is too cold you will spend most of the night trying to warm yourself.

 Authorities in the world of sleep find that the perfect temperature to keep a room is between 65 and 75 degrees.
 In between these ten degrees sits comfort that will ensure you sleep peacefully.

-Certain aromas like chamomile, ylang-ylang, and lavender are able to ignite the relaxation centers of your brain.
-You can put a few drops of oil on a paper towel and slip it under your pillow case, or you can mix the oil drops with water in a spray bottle and mist it directly to your pillow.
+Certain aromas like chamomile, ylang-ylang, and lavender are able to ignite the relaxation centres of your brain.
+You can put a few drops of oil on a paper towel and slip it under your pillowcase, or you can mix the oil drops with water in a spray bottle and mist it directly to your pillow.

 There are many ways to introduce oils and scents into your bedroom.
 Find one that works for you and let the essence of scents help you drift away to dreamland.

 No, this is not a suggestion to move by the ocean.
 There are machines available that can create a nice sleep noise for you, like waves in the distance or just static.
 White noise machines not only offer a steady cadence that soothes your Circadian Rhythms, but they also mask other noises around your house so you don’t get distracted.